yusuf-s-ahmed/yusuf-s-ahmed/README.md

-- 📄 Know about my experiences [https://www.linkedin.com/in/yusuf-s-ahmed](https://www.linkedin.com/in/yusuf-s-ahmed)
+- 📄 Know about my experiences: [LinkedIn](https://www.linkedin.com/in/yusuf-s-ahmed)

-- ⚡ Fun fact **I have been offering freelance video editing services since I was 13.**
+- ⚡ Fun fact: **I have been offering freelance video editing services since I was 13.**

 ## Projects